 - Ketamine users can develop a strong dependence, often resulting in binge usage.
 Negative psychological impacts can include amnesia, hallucinations, disorientation, unpredictable behavior and loss of awareness of reality.

-- Hallucinogens, such as LSD, Psilocybin, Peyote, DMT, Ayahuasca, can produce auditory, visual and sensory hallucinations causing users to hear, see and feel things that aren’t there.
-Continued abuse of hallucinogens may result in permanent psychosis or HPPD (Hallucinogen Persisting Perception Disorder), causing the individual to experience flashbacks.
+- Hallucinogens, such as LSD, Psilocybin, Peyote, DMT, Ayahuasca, can produce auditory, visual and sensory hallucinations.
+These cause users to hear, see and feel things that aren’t there.
+Continued abuse of hallucinogens may result in permanent psychosis.
+Also called HPPD (Hallucinogen Persisting Perception Disorder), this causes the individual to experience flashbacks.

 Treatment Options For Psychological Effects Of Drug Abuse

 Thankfully, there are drug abuse rehabs that can treat and sometimes even reverse the psychological effects of drug abuse.
-At Recovery Centers of America, our residential treatment programs are equipped to address a full continuum of challenges related to addiction and substance abuse, including psychological issues.
+At Recovery Centers of America, our residential treatment programs are equipped to address a full continuum of challenges.
+This includes all challenges related to addiction and substance abuse, including psychological issues.
 We are proud to provide: